Union Recognition Alternatives to the NLRB Election

 Public Sector Election and/or Card Check

-Public employers tend to be less aggressively anti-union.
 Community support and political leverage often are effective tools with public sector employers.
 In some states with a public employee relations commission, card check can be mandated with a certain level of showing of interest, thus avoiding a prolonged election process.
 Check out your state laws concerning this process.

 Third Party Elections

-Some employers can be pressured into agreeing to hold a non-NLRB secret ballot election with public officials, community groups or clergy presiding over the process.
+Occasionally an employer may agree to hold a non-NLRB secret ballot election with public officials, community groups or clergy presiding over the process.
 Make sure rules and procedures are clearly negotiated and committed to writing (especially a process and definition of objectionable conduct).
 The advantage with this type of election is that it can, if negotiated correctly, avoid lengthy delays and employer stall tactics.
 Try getting a neutrality agreement as part of the deal.

 Card Check/Voluntary Recognition